Tyler Bremner: Amateur career

 Bremner attended Scripps Ranch High School in San Diego, California.
 As a senior he had a 0.90 earned run average (ERA) with 87 strikeouts in 54 1/3 innings.
 He committed to the University of California, Santa Barbara to play college baseball.
 He was not selected in the 2022 Major League Baseball draft and attended UC Santa Barbara.

 As a freshman at UC Santa Barbara in 2023, Bremner pitched in 17 games with eight starts and went 5–4 with a 5.37 ERA and 80 strikeouts in 55 1/3 innings.
 As a sophomore in 2024, he was named to three All-American teams after going 11–1 with a 2.54 ERA and 104 strikeouts over 88 2/3 innings in 19 games and nine starts.
 After the season, Bremner played for the United States collegiate national team during the summer.
 Bremner entered his junior season in 2025 as a top prospect for the upcoming MLB draft.
 Over 14 starts for the season, he went 5-4 with a 3.49 ERA and 111 strikeouts over 77 1/3 innings.

 Professional career

 Bremner was selected as the second overall pick by the Los Angeles Angels in the 2025 Major League Baseball draft.
 On July 18, 2025, Bremner signed with the Angels on a $7.69 million bonus.

+Bremner made his professional debut in 2026 with the High-A Tri-City Dust Devils.